Number of weeks: 2

-The focus of this workshop will be on a Christian response to domestic violence.
-We will explore the purposes, types, and consequences of intimate partner violence, giving attention to gender issues, impact on health and life, and the urgency of responding whenever such violence is suspected.
-Relevant Biblical references will shape the discussion of ways for the church to educate members, support victims, and hold abusers accountable.
+This workshop will focus on a Christian response to domestic violence.
+We will look at the history of domestic violence and learn who is involved, who is affected, and who is vulnerable.
+We’ll also explore the purposes, types, and consequences of such violence, and the urgency of responding whenever such violence is suspected.
+Biblical references will shape the discussion of ways for the church to educate members, support victims, and hold abusers accountable.

-By the end of the course, students will have access to resources for responding to domestic violence as individuals, pastors, and churches, and will be equipped to support efforts and programs of their pastors, churches, districts, and conferences in responding to victims and providing education to prevent domestic violence.
-The focus is on saving lives and holding abusers accountable.
-Scripture will be obtained from the Poverty & Justice Bible (CEV).
+By the end of the course, students will have access to resources for responding to domestic violence as individuals, pastors, and churches, and will be equipped to support programs that provide education about domestic violence and support victims.
+The focus is on saving lives.

 This course has been endorsed by the Commission on the Status and Role of Women (COSROW) in the East Ohio conference.

-Dr. Martha E. Banks is a research neuropsychologist at ABackans DCP, Inc., in Akron, Ohio, and a former professor at The College of Wooster and Kent State University.
-She is a retired clinical psychologist.
-Dr. Banks is a graduate of Brown University and the University of Rhode Island.
+Dr. Martha E. Banks is a research neuropsychologist in Akron, Ohio, a former professor at The College of Wooster and Kent State University, and a retired clinical psychologist.
 Her primary research is on traumatic brain injuries sustained by victims of intimate partner violence.
 She is known internationally as an expert on Women with Disabilities and has edited professional books that give voice to marginalized people who have been silenced.

-Dr. Banks was the 2008-2009 President of the Society for the Psychology of Women and is a fellow of the American Psychological Association, where she served on the Council of Representatives and several boards and committees.
-Her leadership, 300+ presentations, and 125 professional publications on women, trauma, and health care have been recognized with an American Psychological Association Presidential Citation, two alumni awards from the University of Rhode Island, and a Distinguished Leadership Award from the American Psychological Association’s Committee on Women in Psychology.
+Her leadership, 300+ presentations, and 125 professional publications on women, trauma, and health care have been recognized with an American Psychological Association Presidential Citation, two Society for the Psychology of Women Presidential Citations, two alumni awards from the University of Rhode Island, and a Distinguished Leadership Award from the APA Committee on Women in Psychology.